ruizhaogit/GuessWhat-TemperedPolicyGradient/README.md

 This repo is based on Torch7 (Lua) and improves the performance by 14% using advanced RNN structures and Tempered Policy Gradient.

-For more details, please refer to our paper "Improving Goal-Oriented Visual Dialog Agents via Advanced Recurrent Nets with Tempered Policy Gradient" presented (oral) at IJCAI-2018 workshop "Linguistic and Cognitive Approaches To Dialog Agents".
+For more details, please refer to our paper "Improving Goal-Oriented Visual Dialog Agents via Advanced Recurrent Nets with Tempered Policy Gradient" accepted as an oral presentation at IJCAI-2018 workshop "Linguistic and Cognitive Approaches To Dialog Agents".

 The code was developed by Rui Zhao (Siemens AG & Ludwig Maximilian University of Munich).
 The implementation is tested on Ubuntu 14.04 using a single GPU with 12GB memory.